Saturday, March 14, 2020

 But by the end of Season 6, these closing "explanations" became even more brazen.
 In "Final Arrangements" we see office worker Leonard Thompson commit suicide by drinking a glass of milk laced with rat poison just to escape, you guessed it, his nagging, bed-ridden, invalid wife; afterward, Hitchcock says that just because they depicted a man committing suicide does not mean they endorse it as a solution to life's problems--there are other ways of dealing with such problems, such as money.
 In "Make My Death Bed" (June 27, 1961) a wife attempts to kill her cheating husband by leaving behind a bottle of poison labeled as saccharine when she takes their children on a trip to her parents only to have the husband's paramour take the poison after he has been shot dead by the paramour's jealous husband.
 Hitchcock then comes on and says that we all make mistakes without ever resolving whether the wife was prosecuted for attempted murder or negligent homicide.
 And in the final episode of Season 6, "Ambition" (July 4, 1961), District Attorney Rudy Cox allows his former friend and retiring mob boss Mac Davis to be prosecuted for the murder of his chief witness, even though Cox can provide Davis with an alibi, if he so chooses, but getting a conviction on Davis will further his career ambitions.
 At the close Hitchcock merely says that Cox was forced to confess the truth to his wife when she found two used coffee cups in their kitchen when she returned from a dance without him, but he never says that Davis was acquitted or that Cox faced any repercussions for his lie.

 These tacked-on rationales for horrendous crimes are just one example of the ways Hitchcock was pushing the boundaries of television to make it more on par with feature films.
 He also took liberties with the gruesomeness of the crimes committed.
 When famous novelist Kerwin Drake strangles his long estranged wife to death in "Servant Problem" we don't actually see her face as she is being killed, but the effect is still very chilling.
 Likewise, when traveling salesman Leon Gorwald barely escapes a lynch mob in "Incident in a Small Jail" but then turns out to be the slasher the mob was after, drives off after examining his sample case to make sure his knife is still in order, and picks up another potential victim on his way out of town, we don't actually see him doing the deed, but Hitchcock allows our imagination to supply the gory details in a manner a bit more spine-tingling than your average TV crime drama.
-It's truly a pity that Universal has not released Season 7 on DVD in America so that we can see whether Hitchcock continued to push the envelope on TV decorum or was forced to pull back.
+This pattern continued into the early Season 7 episodes, such as "The Hatbox"(October 10, 1961) in which a college biology professor successfully does away with his wife, though we are never shown how, only that her skeleton now hangs on a stand in his home office, and "Services Rendered" (December 12, 1961) in which a hired assassin loses his memory after being hit in the head by a 2x4 dropped from a construction scaffold, only to regain that memory just as he is about to leave the office of the doctor he was hired to kill--we see the assassin pick up a scalpel but are left to fill in the blank of the actual killing.
+Though Hitchcock's depiction or suggestion of murder was edgy compared to the rest of the TV landscape, by Season 7 it had fallen victim to its own formula, making what was once novel into something predictable and routine.

 Hitchcock also challenged existing mores on topics such as invalids and the institution of marriage.
 Typically bed-ridden invalids are the subject of pity as they are unable to move about and enjoy the many social aspects of life that the healthy can experience.
 But Hitchcock devotes a full three episodes from the 25 Season 6 episodes airing in 1961 to depict invalids as demanding burdens that deserve to be killed.
 Besides the aforementioned "Coming, Mama," in which Lucy Baldwin kills off her own invalid mother and then plans to do the same to the mother of her new husband, and "Final Arrangements," in which hen-pecked Leonard Thompson has to commit suicide to get away from his bed-ridden wife who isn't really as ill as she pretends, "A Woman's Help" (March 28, 1961) shows Arnold Burton falling in love with the young caretaker he has hired to tend to his shrewish bed-ridden wife Elizabeth, who accuses him of not being able to do anything without the help of a woman--first his mother and then her, his wife.
 After Elizabeth catches Arnold kissing the caretaker, she fires her and insists on hiring her replacement herself, only Arnold manages to trick into hiring his mother, who is only too helpful in assisting in his original plan to slowly overdose his wife with a prescribed sedative.
 All three of these episodes also depict a dysfunctional marriage, another favorite topic on Alfred Hitchcock Presents.

 We have already touched on the dysfunctional marriages in "Servant Problem," in which novelist Kerwin Drake is surprised when the wife he abandoned 22 years ago shows up unexpectedly, thereby threatening his planned marriage to the much younger Sylvia Colton, and "Make My Death Bed," which depicts marital infidelity and even suggests that cheating wife Elise Taylor married her husband Ken because she thought she could get away with her indiscretions.
 But there is also "The Last Escape" (January 31, 1961) in which Houdini-like escape artist Joe Ferlini is abusive to his performing assistant wife Wanda, tempting her to sabotage a particularly risky stunt he is determined to undertake in an attempt to boost his career.
 In "Deathmate" (April 18, 1961) hustler Ben Conan is set up by the wife of a wealthy businessman to murder the husband only to find out that she also hired a private detective to catch him in the act.
 In "You Can't Trust a Man" (May 9, 1961) nightclub singer Crystal Coe has to get rid of her ex-con first husband because he can show they were never really divorced after she has already remarried to a wealthy oil tycoon.
 And in "A Secret Life" (May 30, 1961) dissatisfied art dealer James Howgill begrudgingly hires a private detective agency to spy on his wife when she refuses to give him a divorce and gets tricked into thinking that she has been seeing another man, making him suddenly want her back, only to later find out the detective agency was following the wrong woman.
 In all of these episodes marriage is depicted as a trap or a threat to a happy life rather than the ultimate goal in life as depicted by countless romantic comedies.
 Hitchcock still finds humor in marriage, but it is always at the expense of those who are married.
-Though he seems content with the direction his program was heading in that 1961 TV Guide interview, he must have been galled that the television landscape was being taken over by the very situation comedies he delighted in skewering.
+However, there is one episode from Season 7, "I Spy" (December 5, 1961), which dissolves an unhappy marriage for a happy one.
+This is one of the few episodes from the series that has a sweet, happy ending and a plot that trades in irony rather than suspense or horror.
+Jealous husband Captain Morgan has his London attorney hire a private detective to determine if his estranged wife, who left him a year earlier and took a job as a hotel maid in the seaside town of Brighton, is having an extramarital affair so that he will have grounds for divorce.
+But the private detective sent by the attorney, who takes an undercover job as a waiter in the same hotel, winds up falling in love with the estranged wife, who feels the same way about him, so that the detective is only too happy to report back about the wife's lover--naturally never mentioning that it is he--so that her husband will divorce her and the detective can then marry her.
+If this were a typical Hitchcock story, the jealous husband would discover the affair and show up to kill both the wife and her lover, which she says he had threatened to do when she was not even seeing anyone else, this being the reason why she left him.
+But instead we are given no such gruesome finale; we instead assume that the detective and maid lived happily ever after.

 The Actors